BloomBooks/bloom-docs/docs/Help/Technical-Notes/Bloom-Enterprise---Technical-Notes/how-to-collect-bloom-reader-analytics.md

 To verify the setup was successful, open the menu at the top-left of the book list.
 There will be a new item at the end which will display:

 To verify the setup was successful, open the menu at the top-left of the book list.
-There will be a new item at the end which will display `“Stats ID: {device ID} ({project ID})”`.
+There will be a new item at the end which will display `"Stats ID: {device ID} ({project ID})"`.

 Once the device is properly set up, it will begin reporting analytics with these values in the device_project_hardware_code field of various analytics tables.
 The value will be `projectID-deviceID`.